ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 • `Const` **array**: (`value`: `unknown`) => value is unknowns & { `of`: <T\>(`this`: `void`, `value`: `unknown`, `guard`: [`Guard`](../interfaces/guards.Guard.md)<`T`\>) => value is readonly T[]  }

-Checks that value is an array.
+Checks if value is an array.

 **`param`** Value.